The best way to deal with impatience is to not become impatient in the first place. A a good way to do that is to become easygoing.

 Feel all the emotions that come to you.

-If you have been practising de Bono’s shrug in the instances which don’t matter, you may find yourself coping better than you might have expected when serious incidents like these arise.
-You might, after feeling the initial distress, just feel like shrugging.
-In which case, do so.
+If you have been practising de Bono’s shrug in the instances which don’t matter, you may find yourself coping better with serious incidents that do matter.

 And obviously, take steps to get your car back.